Unsinkable

 Daily Question

-How do you go about confessing your sins to God?
+How much do you trust God?

 Daily Reading